-Bison is perhaps one of my favorite meats.
+Bison is perhaps one of my favorite meats (you can get it in bulk here).
 But I’ll always be a beef guy.
 This is probably because growing up, it was one of the few animals I didn’t have to personally kill before eating it.
 Yup, I’m one of those “old-fashioned” people.
 Bison does remind me a lot of beef – similar flavor, bone and muscle structure.
 But to me bison is like an exotic version of beef.
 It used to be that you only found bison when traveling out to west.
 Then a couple years ago a friend of mine started buying bison meat from a local rancher.
 Last year I spotted it in the freezer section of my co-op, and now this year I can finally purchase fresh, awesome-looking bison meat from a grocery store.

 - 2 bison ribeye